SEI-R-2-22/u2_hw_mongoose_plants/README.md

 npm run dev
 ```

-Test the root endpoint in your browser: http://localhost:3001/api/
+Test the root endpoint in Insomnia: http://localhost:3001/api/

 - You should see something like this in your terminal: